Should I buy it?

 Rough 90L+ layout: one calm centrepiece, 8–12 small tetras/rasboras, 6–8 corydoras-type bottom fish — verify every name in the pair checker before buying.

-Safe directions on file include: Chili Rasbora, Ember Tetra, Corydoras Catfish.
+Safer directions include: Cherry Shrimp, Chili Rasbora, Ember Tetra.

 Prioritise 6+ of Clown Killifish in 20L+ with filtration sized for messy feeding — add only mates that already pass pair checks with this species.